f1datajunkie/WEC/markdown/Pace Tables.md

 # Pace Tables

-The race history chart provides a useful way of reviewing the evolution of a race, but some times it an be hard to read off how much faster or slower one car is than another at any particular point in a race.
+The race history chart provides a useful way of reviewing the evolution of a race, but sometimes it can be hard to read off how much faster or slower one car is than another at any particular point in a race.

-*Pace tables* and *pace charts* are an attempt to try to highlight pace differences for drivers on each lap (as given by lead lap) of the race.
+*Pace tables* and *pace charts* are an attempt to try to highlight pace differences for drivers on each lap of the race.

 ## Pace Tables